StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 ### Step 7: Edit Card Template

 Edit the Front, Back, and CSS Styling of the card.
-Just overwrite what is there with copy and paste from my templates.
+Just overwrite what is there with copy and paste from my templates in this repository.

 ### Step 8: Export Jalup Deck